boderg/the-bread-shed/TESTING.md

 ## User Story Testing

+I've tested my deployment of The Bread Shed to ensure that it meets the user stories listed.

 | User Story | Screenshot |
 | --- | --- |
 | As a new site user, I would like to easily understand the main purpose of the site, so that I can learn more about what it has to offer. | ![screenshot](documentation/features/the-bread-shed-navigation-header.png) |